DillonRawlins99/obsfucate-me/README.md

 cat secret.txt | ./deobsfucate.sh
 ```
 ## Applications
 Your friend is a UNIX greybeard that uses a command-line email client.
 You want to obsfucate some secret messages between you and your friend on emails that he's included on.
-Using these tools you could have some regular plain text and some
+Using these tools you could have some regular plain text and some secrets you want to share.

 ## Terms to research
 - ASCII